 H. Relate development to its environment.
 The proposed development shall relate appropriately to its context.
 It shall relate harmoniously to the terrain and to the use, scale and architecture of existing buildings in the vicinity that have a functional or visual relationship to the proposed structure(s).
-Proposals that deviate substantially from established neighborhood patterns are discouraged
+Proposals that deviate substantially from established neighborhood patterns are discouraged.

 I. Preserve the landscape.
 The landscape, existing terrain, and any significant trees and vegetation shall be preserved in its natural state insofar as practicable.
 Tree and soil removal shall be minimized and any grade changes shall be in keeping with the general appearance of neighboring developed areas.
-If natural features and existing landscaping are proposed to be removed, special attention shall be accorded to plans to replace such features and landscaping
+If natural features and existing landscaping are proposed to be removed, special attention shall be accorded to plans to replace such features and landscaping.

 J. Provide open space.
 All open space shall be designed to be visually and physically accessible to the extent feasible.
 Open space shall add to the visual amenities of the vicinity by maximizing its visibility for persons passing or overlooking the site from neighboring properties.
-If open space is intended for active use, it shall be so designed as to maximize its accessibility for all individuals, including the disabled, encourage social interaction, and facilitate ease of maintenance;
+If open space is intended for active use, it shall be so designed as to maximize its accessibility for all individuals, including the disabled, encourage social interaction, and facilitate ease of maintenance.

 K. Provide for nature's events.
 Special attention shall be accorded to stormwater runoff so that neighboring properties and/or the public stormwater drainage system are not adversely affected.
-Plans should allow no net increase in the rate of flow of stormwater runoff (calculated using a one-hundred-year storm event) from the project site consistent with the Massachusetts Stormwater Handbook.
-Attention shall also be accorded to design features which address the affects of rain, snow and ice at building entrances and to provisions for snow and ice removal from circulation areas;
+Plans should allow no net increase in the rate of flow of stormwater runoff (calculated using a one-hundred-year storm event) from the project site, consistent with the Massachusetts Stormwater Handbook.
+Attention shall also be accorded to design features which address the effects of rain, snow and ice at building entrances and to provisions for snow and ice removal from circulation areas.

 L. Make advertising features understandable.
 The size, location, design, texture, lighting, and materials of all exterior signs and advertising features shall not detract from the use and enjoyment of proposed buildings or surrounding properties.
 Signs and similar features shall be appropriately sized and located in a manner that does not detract from nor disrupt the immediate visual environment.

 M. Integrate special features with the design.
-Exposed storage areas, machinery and equipment installation, service areas, truck loading areas, utility connections, meters and structures, mail-boxes, lighting, and similar accessory structures shall be subject to such setbacks, screen planting or other mitigation or screening methods as shall reasonably be required to prevent their being incongruous with or offensive to existing or proposed structures and surrounding properties.
-Special features, which are essential to a structure's function, shall be incorporated into the original structure design, not added as an afterthought
+Exposed storage areas, machinery and equipment installation, service areas, truck loading areas, utility connections, meters and structures, mailboxes, lighting, and similar accessory structures shall be subject to such setbacks, screen planting or other mitigation or screening methods as shall reasonably be required to prevent their being incongruous with or offensive to existing or proposed structures and surrounding properties.
+Special features which are essential to a structure's function shall be incorporated into the original structure design, not added as an afterthought.

 N. Make spaces secure and safe.
 With respect to personal safety, all open and enclosed spaces shall be designed to facilitate building evacuation, maximize accessibility by fire, police or other emergency personnel and equipment, and, to the extent feasible, provide for adequate and secure visibility for persons using and observing such spaces.

 O. Protect Winchendon's heritage.
-The removal or disruption of historic, traditional or significant, uses, structures or architectural features or neighborhood patterns shall be minimized insofar as practicable, whether these exist on the site or on adjacent properties.
+The removal or disruption of historic, traditional or significant uses, structures or architectural features or neighborhood patterns shall be minimized insofar as practicable, whether these exist on the site or on adjacent properties.
 Significant structures and/or structures with important architectural features shall be identified by the Winchendon Historical Society.
-New structures, additions, and alterations shall be sympathetic to and complement the scale and design of surrounding historic structures and locally significant buildings of architectural merit; and
+New structures, additions, and alterations shall be sympathetic to and complement the scale and design of surrounding historic structures and locally significant buildings of architectural merit.